TexasInstruments/edgeai-tensorlab/docs/usage.md

 In addition to what is provided with TIDL, this repository provides igh level utilities for compiling DNN models.
 These tools include dataset loaders, pre-processing utilities, post-processing utilities and metric computation utilities.

 ## Components of this repository
 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
-This repository contains the following parts:<br>
+This repository contains the following parts:

-- **jai_benchmark**: Core scritps for core model compilation, inference and accuracy benchmark scripts provided as a python package (that can be imported using: *import jai_benchmark* or using: *from jai_benchmark import*)<br>
+- **jai_benchmark**: Core scritps for core model compilation, inference and accuracy benchmark scripts provided as a python package (that can be imported using: *import jai_benchmark* or using: *from jai_benchmark import*)
-- **scripts**: these are the top level scripts - to compile models, to infer and do accuracy & performance benchmark, to collect accuracy report and to package the generated artifacts.<br>
+- **scripts**: These are the top level scripts - to compile models, to infer and do accuracy & performance benchmark, to collect accuracy report and to package the generated artifacts.
+- **configs**: These are the actual configurations of to run the models in the model zoo.
+These configurations define the Dataset parameters, pre-processing, inference session parameters and post-processing.

 ## Running inference / benchmark using pre-compiled models
 [run_benchmarks_pc.sh](../run_benchmarks_pc.sh) is the main script in this repository that does compilation of models and benchmark.